mohamedszaina/mohamedszaina/README.md

-I can and I will solve it …
+I can and will solve it …
-You have the idea and I will make sure it's implemented.
+You have the idea and I will ensure it's implemented.

-I am a Back-End Web Developer with strong experience, I have a Bachelor degree in Information Technology.
+I am a Back-End Web Developer with strong experience, I have a Bachelor's degree in Information Technology.

-My primary hard skill set includes NodeJS (Express) on the backend beside many other hard skills, beside my many soft skills like:
+My primary hard skill set includes NodeJS (Express) on the backend besides many other hard skills, besides my many soft skills like:
  - Excellent communication and organizational abilities with resourceful approach to solving diverse problems,
  - Deadline-driven and knowledgeable professional with strong desire to learn and contribute to team success,
  - Successful at improving usability, performance and functionality by applying skills.

-I have a strong expertise in Software development life cycle from modeling to deploying.
+I have strong expertise in the Software development life cycle from modeling to deploying.

 I worked with:
 <!--  1.
 Front end